HoangGiaHuy23/HoangGiaHuy23/README.md

 # 💫About Me :
 - 👋 Hi My name is Hoang Gia Huy.
 - 👀 I’m interested in coding and web technologies
-- 🌱I'm currently studying at UIT (UITer K16),  learning IT and Japanese.
+- 🌱 I'm a graduate of UIT (University of Information Technology).
+I majored in Information Technology and also studied Japanese.
    My future dream is becoming a Fullstack Developer.

 # 💻Tech Stack